avinetworks/avi-helm-charts/docs/AKO/README.md

 5. Secure Routes of type passthrough
 6. Secure Routes with re-encrypt functionality

+### Default Secret for TLS Routes

+AKO supports TLS routes without key/cert specified in the Route spec.
+To use this feature, a secret with name `router-certs-default` has to be created in the same namespace where AKO pod is running (avi-system).
+The secret must have tls.crt and tls.key fields in its data section.
+For any TLS route with a missing key or cert in the spec, AKO would use this default secret to fetch key and cert values.

+For TLS routes with termination type reencrypt, the value of destinationCA has to be specified in the route spec itself.

 ### Node Port

 Service of type `NodePort` can be used to send traffic to the pods using nodeports.